vibhusapra/atropos/README.md

 2. **Run an Example Environment**

-  You should edit the configuration section of the environment file you want to point to a running VLLM or SGLang inference server as well as any other configuration changes you'd like to make, such as the group size, then:
+  You should edit the config_init section of the environment file you want ([For example, in GSM8K Environment](https://github.com/NousResearch/atropos/blob/main/environments/gsm8k_server.py#L53)) to point to a running VLLM or SGLang inference server as well as any other configuration changes you'd like to make, such as the group size, then:

    ```bash
    # Start the API server and run the GSM8K environment